masataka123/blog3_e/sub1/index.md

 - Apr.
 2021--Mar.
 2022 Supported by the public interest incorporated foundation Fujukai.

 ## **Awards**
-Mar.
-2015 The Faculty of Science Study Award, School of Science, The University of Tokyo.
+- Mar.
+2015.
+The Faculty of Science Study Award, School of Science, The University of Tokyo.
+- Mar.
+2022.
+OCAMI special award in 2021 fiscal year, Osaka City University Advanced Mathematical Institute.

 ## **Teaching**